 Due to fragmented social protection arrangements, diverse and fragmented information management systems across many agencies have increased in Malaysia to meet the specific needs of each programme.
-To name a few: the e-kasih database, the e-bantuan database, the BR1M/BSH database, the EPF database and the SOCSO database.
-Running these parallel systems is costly and not necessarily enriching data topography.
+To name a few: the e-kasih26 database, the e-bantuan27 database, the BR1M/BSH database, the EPF database and the SOCSO database.
+Running these parallel systems is costly and not necessarily producing duplicative, besides being sub-optimal data topography.
 With the newly established Shared Service Centre (SSC), the unification of databases becomes a natural step.